 However, one should keep in mind that stoner films are not necessarily comedies.
 They can also be movies that use a lot of psychedelic lighting and surrealism to reach their desired intentions of giving the audience a trippy experience.
 Drug use has always had its effects on culture.
-When we look at the Beat generation poets and writers’ works, we clearly get a picture of how the use of drugs affected their world-view.
+When we look at the Beat generation poets’ and writers’ works, we clearly get a picture of how the use of drugs affected their worldview.
 Even the hippie movement propagated the use of drugs to expand our consciousness, a phenomenon that probably occurred due to the youth’s disenchantment with government and society during the Vietnam War.
 Over the years, stoner movies have developed as a genre in itself.
 Prime Video’s vast collection of titles offers some great options to viewers looking for trippy movies to entertain them.

 8. Reefer Madness (1938)

 ‘Reefer Madness,’ a propaganda film warning of the perils of marijuana, oddly takes on a humorous twist when viewed through a modern lens.
 The film’s exaggerated claims of pot leading to murderous tendencies and other horrors inadvertently render it comical.
 Despite its intended morality tale, ‘Reefer Madness’ morphed into a cult classic in the 1970s, appreciated for its campy style and melodramatic messaging.
 Often dubbed “the worst movie ever made,” it promises an even more entertaining experience with a joint in hand.
 You can watch it here.